StreetWars: The Shadow Government

 While StreetWars was created by Aliquo and Liao, the tournament itself is operated by an organization that calls itself "The Shadow Government", led by two mysterious figures known only as "Supreme Commander" and "Mustache Commander".
 His signature is a fedora, mandarin gown, pipe, bottle of Jack Daniels, and mustache.
 The "Mustache Commander" is the fictional alter ego of Yutai Liao, and the "Supreme Commander" – of Franz Aliquo.

 Alter ego of StreetWars co-creator, Yutai Liao, Mustache Commander made his first appearance in StreetWars during the San Francisco 2005 game.
 Previous to the SF 2005 game, there has only been the Supreme Commander and the mysterious "Assigner".

-The now famous giant bottle of Jack Daniel's that greets each and every player at the beginning of every tournament, started with the second appearance of the Mustache Commander (the first was with his signature fedora), in a tunnel in Golden Gate Park in the SF 2005 tournament.
+A giant bottle of Jack Daniel's greets each and every player at the beginning of every tournament, started with the second appearance of the Mustache Commander (the first was with his signature fedora), in a tunnel in Golden Gate Park in the SF 2005 tournament.
 The Mustache Commander is now often portrayed with a bottle of Jack Daniel's in hand.